varnish/Varnish-Book/varnish_book.rst

    You will find more details about ``varnishncsa``, ``varnishtop`` and ``varnishhist`` in Appendix ##.

    .. tip::
-      All tool programas of Varnish log have installed reference manuals.
+      All tool programs of Varnish log have installed reference manuals.
       Remember to use the ``man`` command to retrieve their manual pages.

 Log Layout